jackc/pgx/README.md

 The `database/sql` interface only allows the underlying driver to return or receive the following types: `int64`, `float64`, `bool`, `[]byte`, `string`, `time.Time`, or `nil`.
 Handling other types requires implementing the `database/sql.Scanner` and the `database/sq/driver.Valuer` interfaces which require transmission of values in text format.
-The binary format can be substantially faster,which is what the pgx interface uses.
+The binary format can be substantially faster, which is what the pgx interface uses.

 ## Features

 pgx supports many features beyond what is available through `database/sql`:

-* Support for approximately 60 different PostgreSQL types
+* Support for approximately 70 different PostgreSQL types
 * Automatic statement preparation and caching
 * Batch queries
 * Single-round trip query mode